-To submit an outline application, the applicant must complete the DPFS Outline Case for Support Form and submit this as a PDF via the Je-S website.
+To submit an outline application, the applicant must complete the DPFS Outline Case for Support Form, available from the "How to Apply" tab of the DPFS Webpage, and submit this as a PDF via the Je-S website.

-Please note that Sections 6.6 and 6.12 replace the "Reproducibility and Statistical Design Annex", and this document will no longer be accepted.
-Please refer to the guidance given for these questions below, and the guidance on the "Reproducibility and Statistical Design Annex" given in Sections 2.2.3.4 and 4.4.4 of the MRC Guidance for Applicants when completing these sections, as the topics covered are closely aligned.
+Please note that Section 6.10 displaces the "Reproducibility and Statistical Design Annex", and this document will not be accepted.
+Please refer to the guidance given for these questions below, and the guidance on the "Reproducibility and Statistical Design Annex" given in Sections 2.2.3.5 and 4.3 of the MRC Guidance for Applicants when completing these sections, as the topics covered are closely aligned.

-Applicants seeking funding for hit to lead and lead optimisation projects must additionally complete the Small Molecule Supplementary Information form.
-This form should be uploaded to Je-S under document type 'Supporting Data'.
+Note that applicants seeking funding for hit to lead, lead optimisation and/or candidate selection must complete the Small Molecule Supplementary Information form (available under the "Additional Info" tab of the DPFS Webpage) in addition to the Case for Support form.
+You may also email the DPFS Office (DPFSandDCS@mrc.ukri.org) to obtain a copy of this form.
+This form should be uploaded to Je-S under document type "Supporting Data".